Cloud Hosting Cost Intricacies For IoT Applications

 - Security and Authentication: The services provide various security solutions including SSL, API authentication, API Keys management, API quota, rate limit, etc.

-The table below provides a comparison of the API Gateways offered by major cloud providers.
+The table below provides a

 - The number of API calls and the data transferred are the factors affecting the cost of the API gateway.